intuition-dev/INTUITION2/articles/fe2.md

 Responsive approach allow us to develop a web app that works on desktop and mobile screens.
 One important tool to master is Electron.
 It allows a path to cross platform development.

-For example: IOS and Andorid running the same exact code base that is running your Web App.
+For example: IOS and Android running the same exact code base that is running your Web App.
 But it should be done in two steps:
 1. Port your app to Electron
 2. Port the Electron app to Adobe PhoneGap at build.phonegap.com.

-### Confusing?
-Maybe a bit
+### Custom Elements

 Lets write a standard (built into browser with no 3rd party libs) custom element: